 Directly connected to Terminal 3 of Singapore Changi Airport via the Skytrain and link bridge, Crowne Plaza Changi Airport is great for short-term business travellers or those with long transiting hours to spare.
 One of the hotel’s many green practices is the installation of water flow controller to reduce water consumption in guest rooms and public toilets.
 It also reduces waste by sanitising and recycling used soap bars into new ones to distribute to disadvantaged people in the region.
 Linens, too, are donated to underprivileged communities for them to repurpose and sell.

 Singapore Changi Airport has lots of facilities and nooks to explore.
 Check out the interactive art rubbing stations to create imprints of iconic Singapore culture in the public area of Terminal 1 and 3, to The Slide@T3, a four-storey-tall slide for the young and the young-at-heart.
-It’s also connected to the city via the East-West MRT line and the airport shuttle.
+It’s also connected to the city via the East-West and Downtown MRT lines, and the airport shuttle.

 Room rates from S$294/night.